 Pakuratahi River Walk

 40 mins return.
-An easy walk linking the campground to Pakuratahi Forks and the walks detailed above.
+An easy walk linking the nearby DOC campground to Pakuratahi Forks and the walks detailed above.

-The main car park is at Rivendell, on State Highway 2 approx 1 hr drive from Wellington. there is decent parking there, all free.
+The main car park is signposted at Rivendell, on State Highway 2 approx 1 hr drive from Wellington.
+There is decent parking there, all free.
 There is also a campground, useful picnic area and toilets.
+Therefore it’s easy to visit Rivendell and Karaoke Regional Park with kids as it has useful facilities.

 Kaitoke Regional Park is a great place to visit for Wellingtonians and those from the Wairarapa.
 With a choice of walks in the native bush, a swimming hole in the river, (when it’s warm enough) and also the film location for Rivendell from Lord of The Rings, there’s plenty there for a great family day out.